Logo Amsterdam University of Applied Sciences - link to home page

 • Sport Commerce: focuses on the dynamic industry of global sporting goods.
 You will learn about e-retail, management theory, digital marketing, and merchandising.
 You will visit and work with international brands.

-• Future of Esports and Gaming: focuses on the dynamic and rapidly growing influence of esports, gaming and gamification on on our daily life.
+• Future of Esports and Gaming: focuses on the dynamic and rapidly growing influence of esports, gaming and gamification on our daily life.

-Year 3: entrepreneurship, research and strategy
+Year 3: entrepreneurship and strategy

 The Entrepreneurship quarter starts with a week on the Dutch island of Texel.
-There, you will work with two classmates on a start-up idea.
+There, you will work with 2 classmates on a start-up idea.
 This quarter focuses on building your entrepreneurial mindset and professional skills.

 You will learn how to come up with creative ideas, solve problems, turn concepts into real products and pitch them to investors.
 You will gain hands-on experience, test your ideas with your target group, and end the quarter with an investor presentation.
 You will also attend classes in qualitative research.

-Subjects Year 3 and 4
+Subjects year 3

 Entrepreneurship and Research